 ENV SCI 520.
-The Soil Environment, 4 Credits.
+The Soil Environment.
+4 Credits.

 The physical, chemical and biological properties and principals of soils; formation, classification and distribution of major soil orders; function and management of soils in natural, agricultural and urban environments.
 Includes field and laboratory experiences.
+P: gr st.